jpmcWorkers/jpmcWorkers.github.io/docs/openletter.md

 Hybrid may not suit in-person services, but it's the way of the future almost everywhere else.
 Management repeated for years that it was *the best way to run the bank* and here to stay.
 Indeed, it's often the only way to get any work done!
 The office has become overcrowded and getting worse, noisy, and hard to concentrate in.
-Our teams are smeared across the globe (increasingly in low-wage countries) so that half the people are on zoom calls at any time, or wake up early to talk to India and Asia.
+Our teams are scattered across the globe (increasingly in low-wage countries) so that half the people are on zoom calls at any time, or wake up early to talk to India and Asia.
 The workstations are sub-par.
 Finally, creature comforts are often sorely lacking -- unless you happen to be one of